in28minutes/in28minutes.github.io/_blog/articles/2017-01-30-spring-boot-starter-projects.md

 </servlet-mapping>
 ```

-When using JPA, we would need to similar stuff.
-We need to add the jars and the configuration for datasource, entity manager, transaction manager etc.
+We would need to do similar things while utilising JPA.
+We must provide the jars as well as the settings for the datasource, entity manager, transaction manager, and so on.

 ```xml
 <bean id="dataSource" class="com.mchange.v2.c3p0.ComboPooledDataSource"